“The (shepherd) calls his own sheep by name, and leads them out” (John 10:3).

 I said, “James, how many meetings have you been in since you were here last year?”
 The answer was something like 36, as I recall.

-I said, “How in the world can you remember the names of our members?”
+I said, “Then how in the world can you remember the names of our members?”

 His words stuck with me.
-A few months later, I preached a revival in Edison, Georgia, in a congregation running 130 in the morning service.
+A few months later, I preached a revival in Edison, Georgia, in a congregation that ran 130 in the morning service.
 By the end of the week, I was calling all the people–every person in the building–by their first names.

 Pastor Gene Brock said, “I wish I had your ability with names.
 How do you do this?”